 3) After I felt recharged and glowing from the inside out, I sent a little prayer for her.
 That she finds the peace and contentment in her life that will let her be a different person, to herself and those around her.
 That both her and all around her can find a more peaceful, and happier life.

 Then I got my headphones and started listening to my “ready to take off” tracks.
 My heart was beating more calmly, and I felt cleansed of that disturbed energy.

 It’s not easy to stop a bully.
 They come in all “shapes”, ages, and walks of life.
 And it can be particularly hard to deny their “gift” of negativity, and to not make it our own.

 It’s important to understand that people can only impact us as much as we let them.
 We have the power to accept their gifts or to deny them.
 The choice and the power is ours.

-If you have a hard time calming yourself down, and having a less reactive attitude to what happens to you, you may want to check out the guided meditations I have prepared for you.
+If you have a hard time calming yourself down, and having a less reactive attitude to what happens to you, you may want to check out the guided meditations I have prepared for you inside the school.